azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS student guide - Intelligent analytics.md

 *Baseline chat*

-1. How would you recommend that Adventure Works receive message from mobile and desktop browsers?
+1. How would you recommend that First Up Consultants receive message from mobile and desktop browsers?

 2. How would you store ingested messages?
 Would you use Event Hubs or Service Bus?
 Be specific on your reasoning and how you would configure it.